In this chapter, Lewis will draw conclusions about the universe itself, based on the reality of the Law of Human Nature.

 Science, Lewis argues, can study the material components of the universe, but it cannot offer an explanation for why the universe exists in the first place.
 Lewis’s point is that religion and philosophy study the abstract question of why humans do things, while science measures the concrete, material world.

 The fact that humans feel an innate desire to obey moral laws tells us a lot about the universe.
 Science cannot explain whether or not there is a being that created and controls the universe.
-However, if there were such a being, that being could only makes its presence known to humans through non-material means, because any material evidence of the being’s existence could be “explained away” by science.
+However, if there were such a being, that being could only make its presence known to humans through non-material means, because any material evidence of the being’s existence could be “explained away” by science.
 The only way for an all-powerful being to make its presence known to humanity would be through non-material means.
 And, as Lewis has discussed, human beings do feel the presence of a powerful, non-material being, thanks to the Law of Human Nature.
 The fact that all humans feel a sense of Right and Wrong indicates that there is a powerful being, whose existence cannot be explained in scientific ways.

 In this section, Lewis proposes that there is an all-powerful being (not necessarily a Christian God), and then asks how this being would reveal itself to humanity.
 Lewis argues that the being could not reveal itself in any material way, because science would “swoop in” and offer a material explanation for the phenomenon in question.
 The only way for a nonmaterial being to reveal itself to humans would be through a nonmaterial, ordered system—and Lewis argues that this “system” is morality.